base/base/docs/specs/protocol/fjord/overview.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This document is not finalized and should be considered experimental.

 ## Execution Layer

 - [RIP-7212: Precompile for secp256r1 Curve Support](../precompiles.md#P256VERIFY)